kaistomics/cnnGWAS/README.md

 ```

 #### Cloning the repository:
 * When environment setting is complete, clone or download the repository.
-Through step 0-4, epigenetic DB will be downloaded and training will take place.
+Through the following steps, epigenetic DB will be downloaded and training will take place.
 Input text file (GWAS summary statistics) is required.

-## 0. Epigenetic feature DB preparation
+## Epigenetic feature DB preparation

 * Required files can be downloaded by executing the following commands: